Fiserv/Commerce-Hub/docs/Online-Mobile-Digital/Checkout/Hosted-Fields/Hosted-Fields-Request.md

 tags: [Online, Card Not Present, Checkout, Hosted Fields, iFrame]
 ---

-# Checkout - Hosted Fields Integration Guide
+# Hosted Fields: Integration guide

 <!-- theme: danger -->
-> Commerce Hub's Hosted Fields Checkout solution requires the integrated domains to be whitelisted for the Content-Security-Policy in Merchant Configuration and Boarding.
+> Commerce Hub's Checkout Hosted Fields solution requires the integrated domains to be whitelisted for the Content-Security-Policy in Merchant Configuration and Boarding.
 Please contact your account representative for more information.

-## Step 1: Acquire Credentials
+## Step 1: Acquire credentials

 A [credentials](?path=docs/Resources/API-Documents/Security/Credentials.md) request is required to obtain the client `symmetricEncryptionAlgorithm`, `accessToken`, `sessionId`, and `publicKey`.
 These will be used to create the [`authorization`](?path=docs/Resources/API-Documents/Authentication-Header.md) constant required in the [form submission](#step-4-form-submission) and `sessionId` required in the [charges or tokens request](#step-5-submit-an-api-request).